Potent Storm With Drenching Rain, Damaging Winds Causing Power Outages, Flooding, Road Closures

 According to poweroutages.us, at around dawn on Monday, Dec.
 18, there were a total of 150,000 outages in New York, New Jersey, Connecticut, Massachusetts, and Rhode Island.

 At around 6:30 a.m.
-Monday, more than 56,000 customers are without power in Connecticut, according to Eversource and United Illuminated.
+Monday, more than 56,000 customers are without power in Connecticut, according to Eversource, United Illuminated, and Norwich Public Utilities.

 The most outages have been reported in Guilford along the New Haven County coast (1,800 outages), Shelton (near the border of Fairfield and New Haven counties), and Greenwich (1,200), along Fairfield County's Gold Coast.